-There have been some notable developments within the substance use field since the publication of Welsh Government's most recent substance use delivery plan in 2019.[69]
-A revised edition was published in response to Covid-19 that stated the 'original priority areas remain relevant for the next three years'.
-However, we believe policies ought to adapt to reflect current societal needs, new initiatives and ongoing concerns within the substance use field, and the current demands placed upon substance use treatment services in Wales.
+There have been some notable developments within the substance use field since the publication of Welsh Government's most recent substance use delivery plan in 2019.
+[69] Despite a revised edition being published in response to Covid-19 that outlines the original priority areas remain relevant for the next three years, we believe policies ought to adapt to reflect current societal needs, and the current demands placed upon substance use treatment services in line with new initiatives, new concerns and new threats within the substance use field in Wales.

-There has been a range of new guidelines, [70] research [71] and reports [72,73] published outlining best-practice relating to the delivery of substance use treatment services, since initial consultations were conducted in 2019 to formulate the key priorities outlined in the most recent delivery plan.
-We have also seen alcohol-specific fatalities reach record levels in Wales, [74] while in the last twelve months, we have been faced with new threats, such as synthetic opioids, namely nitazenes, which have the potential to increase the risk of early mortality among people who use substances and shatter even more lives.
-[75] The current plan also uses terminology such as 'substance misuse', language we believe is outdated and stigmatising.
+There has been a range of new guidelines,70 research71 and reports^{72,73} published outlining best-practice relating to the delivery of substance use treatment services, since initial consultations were conducted in 2019 to formulate the key priorities outlined in the most recent delivery plan.
+We have also seen alcohol-specific fatalities reach record levels in Wales,74 while in the last twelve months, we have been faced with new threats, such as synthetic opioids, namely nitazenes, which have the potential to increase the risk of early mortality among people who use substances and shatter even more lives.75 The current plan also uses terminology such as 'substance misuse', language we believe is outdated and stigmatising.

-Given these and many more illustrations of how treatment services have and could adapt moving forward, we believe this needs to be updated to better echo current policy and practice and lay the foundations to help achieve consistent standardisation of care across Wales, reflecting current needs and developments.
+Given these and many more illustrations of how treatment services have and could adapt moving forward, we believe this needs to be updated to better echo current policy and practice and lay the foundations to help achieve consistent standardisation of care across Wales, reflecting current need and developments.